ibm-cloud-docs/Registry/ts_iam_policy.md

 {: shortdesc}

 {: tsSymptoms}
-You've created an IAM access policy, but you're still getting access denied errors.
+You created an IAM access policy, but you're still getting access denied errors.

 {: tsCauses}
 You are likely to get access denied errors because the user policy was created in a resource group but the namespace is not assigned to that resource group.